Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

-To the system and pointer of the von Neumann approach, which as we shall see now is rightly termed "pre-measurement", we add the inevitable interaction with an environment in an initial state $\ket{\xi}_E$.
-The pre-measurement couples (correlates, entangles) via a suitably precisely chosen interaction with the pointer $P$ variable (observable) the eigenstates of the observable of the system $s$, which is to be measured, The interaction controlled by the devices constructed/used by experimenters who are understanding the physics of the situation, is specified by:
+To the system and pointer of the von Neumann approach, which as we shall see now is rightly termed ``pre-measurement", we add the inevitable interaction with an environment in an initial state $\ket{\xi}_E$.
+The pre-measurement couples (correlates, entangles), via a suitably precisely chosen interaction with the pointer $P$ variable (observable), the eigenstates of the observable of the system $s$, which is to be measured, The interaction controlled by the devices constructed/used by experimenters who are understanding the physics of the situation, is specified by:

 The pointer should be constructed such that it does not interact with the environment when in the neutral position.
-Eg. in the Stern-Gerlach device the particle's position serves as the pointer.
+E. g., in the Stern-Gerlach device the particle's position serves as the pointer, see Fig. \ref{fig:sg}.
 Before the particle reaches the region in space where are positioned the detectors it does not interact with the detectors.
 The detectors are external to the quantum system.
 As a whole, with all wiring, etc., they form the environment $E$.

 Next stage is the interaction pointer-environment.
 As it is stressed by Zurek. e.g \cite{ZUREK2022}, if the measurement process is to work properly the interaction pointer-environment should not affect the pointer eigenstates $\ket{r_l}_P$, but must leave an imprint on the environment.
 Thus for properly functioning devices the next stage goes as follows: